decentralized-identity/bbs-signature/draft-bbs-signatures.md

 Definitions:

-- L, is the non-negative integer representing the number of signed messages e.g., length([(H_1, msg_1, revealed_1), ..., (H_L, msg_L, revealed_L)]).
+- L, is the non-negative integer representing the number of signed messages i.e., length([(H_1, msg_1, revealed_1), ..., (H_L, msg_L, revealed_L)]).
 Note if no messages are signed, the value of L MUST evaluate to zero (0).
-- R, is the non-negative integer representing the number of revealed messages e.g., R = revealed_1 + revealed_2 + ... + revealed_L.
+- R, is the non-negative integer representing the number of revealed messages i.e., R is the number of the boolean values: revealed_1, ..., revealed_L, that are "true".
 If no revealed messages are supplied as an input to this operation, the value of R MUST evaluate to zero (0).
-- U, is the non-negative integer representing the number of un-revealed messages e.g., U = L-R. If no non-revealed messages are supplied as an input to this operation (i.e., if R = L), the value of U MUST evaluate to zero (0).
+- U, is the non-negative integer representing the number of un-revealed messages i.e., U = L-R. If no non-revealed messages are supplied as an input to this operation (i.e., if R = L), the value of U MUST evaluate to zero (0).

 Outputs: